mblaszczykowski/Password-manager-with-Python-tkinter-GUI/README.md

 And in code there are some Polish variable names and comments, and actually for now app is in Polish language, but I will update it.

 ## Contact
-Feel free to contact me on my website https://mblaszczykowski.pl in "KONTAKT" bookmark, there is my e-mail, but for now website is only in Polish language.
-I will add English version soon.
+Feel free to contact me via my mail michvlbbb@gmail.com

 <!-- ## License -->
 <!-- This project is open source and available under the [...
 License](). -->